bircanuysal/mastermind/README.md

 ### Python

-- Python 3.6 or above are required to run this application.
+- Python 3.6 or above is required to run this application.
 - [Download Python](https://www.python.org/downloads/)

 ### Git